Karahashimae Station

 Karahashimae Station (唐橋前駅, Karahashimae-eki) is a passenger railway station located in the city of Ōtsu, Shiga Prefecture, Japan, operated by the private railway company Keihan Electric Railway.

 Lines

-Karahashimae Station is a station of the Ishiyama Sakamoto Line, and is 0.7 kilometers from the terminus of the line at Ishiyamadera.
+Karahashimae Station is a station of the Ishiyama Sakamoto Line, 0.7 kilometers from the terminus of the line at Ishiyamadera.

 Station layout

 The station consists of two opposed unnumbered side platforms connected by a level crossing.
 The station is unattended.